lucamaiano/data-driven-intrusion-detection/README.md

-# Data Driven Intrusion Detection
+# Data-driven Intrusion Detection for Ambient Intelligence

 ## Table of Contents